Address: 2761 Yorski Rd, Bradford, NY 14815

-• For any questions on the plants or ordering, please feel free to reach out to us at 607-583-2467 or ortfamilyfarm@gmail.com
+If you have any questions on the varieties or placing an order, please feel free to reach out to us at ortfamily@gmail.com or 607-583-2467.

 Blenheim Orange - H: 18-20 ft (Bud 118 Rootstock), W: N/A, Sun: Full, Fruit: Large round apples that are green/yellow and have orange/red striping.
 The flesh is white with a juicy and sweet flavor.
 Fruits ripen in mid-late September, and are good for cider, cooking, desserts, and eating fresh.
 Note: The original tree was found growing in Blenheim Palace in England in 1740.
 Trees are said to be resistant to brown root, fire blight and mildew.
 Needs another apple tree to pollinate with such as Antonovka, Black Oxford, Cortland, Crimson Crisp, Crimson Topaz, Empire, Fuji, Golden Delicious, Gold Rush, Jonathan, Nova Spy, or others.
 Zone: 4a-8b.